pjaos/ct6_meter_os/README.md

 More details of how to use the installed software applications can be found [here](software/server/README.md).

+# Home Assistant integration
+Click [here](software/server/homeassistant_README.md) for details of how to use CT6 devices with homeassistant.

 # Purchasing CT6 units
 Complete CT6 units or assembled PCB's and associated parts can be purchased [here](https://www.tindie.com/products/pausten/ct6-energy-monitor/) on Tindie.